-As previously disclosed in our annual report for fiscal year 2006 and as disclosed in this Annual Report, we have seconded senior representatives from our corporate office to key management positions at Yuchai.
-We have established financial governance approval limits requiring significant expenditures and material projects to be signed jointly by a representative each from Yuchai and the Company.
-We have started to maintain a list of related party transactions and put in place procedures to ensure that reconciliation of all intercompany balances is performed on a quarterly basis.
+We seconded senior representatives from our corporate office to key management positions at Yuchai.
+We established financial governance approval limits requiring significant expenditures and material projects to be signed jointly by a representative each from Yuchai and the Company.
+We maintained a list of related party transactions and have monitored transactions with those parties to determine that they were at arms length.